-Mr. Michel began his career with a coveted judicial clerkship with U.S. District Court Judge William J. Rea in Los Angeles.
-He worked as a criminal prosecutor for the L.A.
-County District Attorney’s Office and as an advocate with the L.A.
-Federal Public Defender’s office.
-Mr. Michel also practiced environmental & general civil litigation as an attorney at the renowned international law firm of O’Melveny & Myers, LLP.
-While at O’Melveny, Mr. Michel represented multinational corporations and such notable clients as Exxon Corporation in connection with the Exxon Valdez oil spill.
-He also served as Staff Counsel to the “Christopher Commission,” which investigated the L.A.
-Police Department (LAPD) in the wake of the Rodney King incident under the leadership of former Secretary of State Warren Christopher.
+Mr. Michel began his career with a coveted judicial clerkship with United States District Court Judge William J. Rea in Los Angeles.
+He worked as a criminal prosecutor for the Los Angeles County District Attorney’s Office as well as for several Southern California cities, and as an advocate with the Los Angeles Federal Public Defender’s office.
+Mr. Michel also practiced environmental and general civil litigation as an attorney at the renowned international law firm of O’Melveny & Myers, LLP.
+While at O’Melveny, Mr. Michel represented all manner of clients, from individuals to multinational corporations.
+His varied experience included representing Exxon Corporation in connection with the Exxon Valdez oil spill, and serving as Staff Counsel to the “Christopher Commission” investigating the Los Angeles Police Department (LAPD) in the wake of the Rodney King incident under the leadership of former Secretary of State Warren Christopher.

 Mr. Michel graduated near the top of his class from Rutgers University in New Jersey in 1980 and then from Loyola Law School in Los Angeles in 1989, again near the top of his class.
 In law school he won two prestigious awards for trial advocacy and writing skills, one through the United States Supreme Court.